Montipora Coral Care – A Complete Guide

 Fragging

-Fragging Montipora coral is relatively easy (video source), especially plating varieties.
-In some ways, fragging SPS is easier than fragging LPS or soft corals, though the recovery rates can be a little trickier.
+Fragging Montipora coral is easy (video source), especially plating varieties.
+In some ways, fragging SPS is easier than fragging LPS or soft corals, though the recovery rates is a little trickier.

 In order to frag plating Montipora, simply break the plate up.
-This can be done inside or outside of the tank as long as you have full control over where the break is.
+This is done inside or outside of the tank as long as you have full control over where the break is.
 A bone cutter can also be used to make smaller, more precise incisions.

 In order to frag branching or encrusting varieties, you will need a bone cutter to split a branch or to get an encrusted piece off the rock.
 Once done, simply glue the frag to a frag plug or back to a piece of rock in the aquarium.